-CGHL 120 Epidemiology & Global Health This course provides students with the fundamental concepts, skills and perspectives of epidemiology and epidemiological thought and introduces some of the major issues and challenges in global health today.
+CGHL 120 Epidemiology

+This course provides students with the fundamental concepts, skills and perspectives of epidemiology and epidemiological thought and introduces some of the major issues and challenges in global and community health today.
+Students will learn and apply epidemiological methods.